wesleymeredith/wesleymeredith.github.io/_pages/about.md

 My Story
 ======

-Wesley Meredith, a passionate professional navigating the realms of biochemistry and computer science.
-My academic journey began with a Bachelor's in Biochemistry at Clemson University, where my first research project, creating a Markov model, opened my eyes to the powerful applications of machine learning and coding in the biochemical field.
+My academic journey fuses technical skills with interdisciplinary interests.
+As a student earning my Biochemistry Bachelor’s at Clemson University, my first research project building a Markov model opened my eyes.
+I saw first-hand how computing technologies could advance innovations across disciplines.
+I realized that leveraging data, modeling, and analysis can illuminate solutions to multifaceted real-world problems.

-This realization sparked a profound interest in exploring the vast possibilities of applying computational techniques to solve complex biological problems.
-Transitioning to the MSCS Ready Program, I honed my coding skills, and now, as a Master's candidate at NC State University, I'm delving into the exciting worlds of machine learning and data science.
+Eager to expand my skillset, I honed my programming abilities across diverse domains in the MSCS Ready Program.
+Now pursuing a Master’s at NC State University, I’m diving deeper into areas like machine learning and data science, while connecting techniques to high-level applications.

-Join me on this interdisciplinary adventure as we discover how the fusion of biology and technology can reshape our understanding of the world.
 Get in touch and let's have a chat about how we can work together.
 Connect with me on LinkedIn (linkedin.com/in/wesleymeredith/) or explore my coding endeavors on GitHub (github.com/wesleymeredith) 🚀🧬
 <!-- Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)